Your cart

 • Fully painted walls, ceilings, and trim

-• One bathroom equipped with standard vanity, tub, toilet, paper holder, towel bars, shower rod, and exhaust fan
+• One bathroom equipped with standard vanity, tub with shower attachment, toilet paper holder, towel bars, shower rod, and exhaust fan

 What’s NOT included: